amc5/applied-data-analysis/module-03/module-03.md

 git remote add origin git@github.com:<i>your GitHub user name</i>/<i>your repo name</i>.git git push -u origin master
 </pre>
-The first line tells ***git*** the remote URL that you are going to push to, and the second pushes you local repo up to the remote master.
+The first line tells ***git*** the remote URL that you are going to push to, and the second pushes your local repo up to the remote master.

 -   From within ***RStudio***, you can now open the project and repo that you just pushed to ***GitHub***.
 In the project, you can add or edit files, and you can locally commit any changes you make to those files and push them up to GitHub as described above.